 Obviously, what goes up must come down.
 This was the part which admittedly, is an embarrassment to mountain climbers.
 I had to be piggy-backed to descend the mountain.
 Yes, that’s right!
 I was excited to descend because I thought going down the mountain was easier than climbing up, right?
 But on the contrary.
 I came across loose rocks while descending which made me slipped a few times and that scared the shit out of me.
 What made things worse was, I didn’t carry a climbing stick with me as I had left the damn thing in the hotel room!
 So the guide had no choice but to carry me on his back to get me down the mountain.
 I gave him a big tip.

 After that embarrassing moment, we walked to a nearby hot springs to dip into warm water and relax.
 Lunch was at Lakeview Hotel and by that time we were able to see Mount Batur and Lake Batur in clear sunlight.

 On the way back to Kuta, our driver drove through Ubud, the cultural centre of Bali which was 45 minutes away from Kintamani.
 We could have stopped to look around Ubud but unfortunately, we were too knackered from climbing and the lack of sleep that we just mumbled to the driver to move on to Harris Hotel.

-Are you planning a trip to Bali soon?
-How about booking your accommodation here?
+Planning a trip to Bali soon?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.